 - Access to laboratory at SLU where we conduct a diverse array of analyses of nutritional composition of plant and other biological samples.

-- In-house access to near-infra red spectroscopy and expertise in related modelling.
+- Access to near-infra red spectroscopy/ hyperspectral imaging and expertise in related modelling.

 - In-house lab space for sample preparation and drying.

 - Access to laboratory at SLU and elsewhere where we conduct DNA extraction, PCR and DNA metabarcoding of biological samples.